 The following chart shows the 2017 efficiency of UK home heating systems compared with Attic Heat Harvester systems.
 Unlike other home heating systems whose efficiency remains constant the efficiency of heating systems that use solar heated air is directly proportional to the air flow achieved.

-When Balerno attic and home temperatures permit the Attic Heat Harvester system has been providing supplemental home heating since 2011 to reduce heating costs.
+When Balerno attic and home temperatures permit the Attic Heat Harvester system has been providing secondary home heating since 2011 to reduce heating costs.
 From March 2012 until December 2017 the Balerno Attic Heat Harvester system has transferred 5807kWh of renewable heat to the home at a total operating cost of £38.79, the annual maintenance cost has been £0.
 To provide the same amount of energy from the existing gas fuelled central heating system, using 2017 fuel costings, would cost £261.

 In 2015 a Conservatory Heat Harvesting System, based on the Attic Heat Harvester System, has been installed in Mullion, Cornwall, to take advantage of the free solar heated air and to reduce heating costs, it's efficiency is twice that of the Balerno system.